-- Children are encouraged to 'Start Telling Other People' - They are encouraged to report possible bullying to any member of staff they trust, a friend or a member of their family. - Children may post a message in the 'Bully boxes' around the school to voice any concerns. - The listening box can be used for children's concerns; they can request to talk to someone.
-The boxes will be checked every week by the Staff Anti-bullying champion or a member of the leadership team. - Children who are 'bystanders' are taught to support their peers by reporting any suspected bullying incidents.
+- Children are encouraged to 'Start Telling Other People' - They are encouraged to report possible bullying to any member of staff they trust, a friend or a member of their family. - Children who are 'bystanders' are taught to support their peers by reporting any suspected bullying incidents.